isomerpages/ogp-buildforgood/_bfg-2024/Sign up as a Builder.md

 <p>Refine your solutions through workshops and consultations
 	</p></li>
 <li>
-<p>Present your solutions to government leaders and industry partners</p>
+<p>Showcase your solutions to government leaders and industry partners</p>
 </li>
 </ul>
 <p>Winning teams will receive funding of up to S$20,000* and take part in